Badshah (rapper): 2012-2020: Mainstream breakout, Original Never Ends and acting debut

 His 2019 song "Paagal" reached 74.8 million views on YouTube within 24 hours which would have set the record for the most-viewed video in 24 hours on YouTube.
-Badshah's label then Sony Music, confirmed that they had used the help of advertisements from Google AdSense to promote the song.
-An explanation from YouTube not acknowledging the record was due to the fact that Badshah's record label Sony Music India had purchased advertisements from Google and YouTube that embedded the video or directed fans to it in some way, a common practice in the global music industry.
+Badshah's label, Sony Music, confirmed that they had used the help of advertisements from Google AdSense to promote the song.
+An explanation from YouTube not acknowledging the record was because Badshah's record label Sony Music India had purchased advertisements from Google and YouTube that embedded the video or directed fans to it in some way, a common practice in the global music industry.

 He made his acting debut in August 2019 in the movie, Khandaani Shafakhana.